ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 compromised endpoints, or rerouting traffic.
 * Continuous optimization: Uses feedback from previous cycles to refine network policies and improve future responses.

-The application will be able to retrieve a topology layer and any network/node/termination point/link instances from the controller via the SIMAP APIs and from the response it will be able to map the traffic analysis to the entities (typically links and router) for automated analysis.
+The SIMAP client application will be able to retrieve a topology layer and any network/node/termination point/link instances from the SIMAP server via the SIMAP APIs and from the response it will be able to map the traffic analysis to the entities (typically links and router) for automated analysis.
 The corrective measures would be applied, either directly to the network by managing the SIMAP entities (network/node/termination point/link instances) or by first validating the corrective measure in an offline simulation (see the simulation and